List on Bids44 →

 Essential Checks

-- Check for Oil Leaks — Inspect around the engine block, fork seals, and under the bike for any signs of fresh or dried oil leaks.
+3. Check for oil leaks: Inspect around the engine block, near the fork seals, and look under the bike for any fresh or dried oil stains.
+Leaks are costly to fix and indicate neglect.

 Insider Checks